f-roof/.github/profile/README.md

 ## Instructions

-Brief instructions are geiven below.
-More details are in the corresponding links.
+Brief instructions are given below.
+More details are in the links.

 ### Materials